 The only thing required by you is a clean vehicle that is in good working order, with all of your up to date documents.

 So, how do they make money, you might wonder?
 Yescapa places a service fee of 10% – 15% on top of the fee you’re charging for your caravan (with a minimum of £30).
-So, basically, you receive your payment in full.
+Basically, you receive your payment in full.

 - What is the average rental price on Yescapa?

-Well, if you’re looking at renting out a caravan, they go for anything between €20 and €80 per day.
+If you’re looking to rent out a caravan, you can expect to pay anything between €20 and €80 per day.

-Campervans, on the other hand, can reach up to €250 per day, depending on how kitted out/classic it is.
+Campervans, on the other hand, can reach up to €250 per day, depending on how kitted out it is, it’s condition, or how classic it is.

 Currently, the most expensive rental on the site is a shiny yellow, 1964 split-window VW Combi.

-Perhaps you feel like doing something a little more creative with your caravan.
-If you love cooking and feel like making a gradual career change, why not consider turning it into a food truck?
+You may even feel like doing something a little more creative with your caravan.
+Perhaps you love cooking or baking, or may even fancy making a gradual career change.
+If that’s the case, why not consider turning your caravan into a food truck?

-While you may have to spend some money on refitting it, your overheads after this will be relatively low – especially since you already own the vehicle and don’t need to buy one for the purpose.
+While you may have to spend some money on refitting it, your overhead costs after this will be relatively low – especially since you already own the vehicle and don’t need to buy one for the purpose.
+We’ve previously written an article on how to decorate your home on a budget, with tips that can easily be transferred to decorating your caravan or camper.

 If you can’t afford to run a food truck full-time, you could always start off by doing it as a side hustle over weekends.
 You can sell food at: